 On April 21, 2015, HCP disclosed that the DOJ had intervened in the whistleblower lawsuits and filed a consolidated complaint.
 Then, on May 5, 2015, HCP disclosed that it had recorded a non-cash impairment charge of $478 million related to certain of its lease arrangements with ManorCare.
 Finally, on February 9, 2016, HCP disclosed that its equity stake in ManorCare had been written down to zero, and that it had taken an $836 million non-cash impairment on its ManorCare lease assets and placed all of its ManorCare real estate assets on a "Watch List."

 On November 28, 2017, the Court issued an Order appointing Lead Plaintiffs and Counsel.
 Lead Plaintiffs filed a consolidated Complaint on February 28, 2018.
-On December 3, 2018, Lead Plaintiffs voluntarily dismissed three of the Defendants.
+On March 30, Defendants filed Motions to Dismiss the consolidated Complaint.
+On December 3, Lead Plaintiffs voluntarily dismissed three of the Defendants.
+On November 22, 2019, the Court issued an Order granting Defendants' Motion to Dismiss the consolidated Complaint for failure to state a claim.